 Laga appeared in just five more games before injuring his wrist, and then on September 2 he was announced as the player to be named later in the August 10 deal that brought Mike Heath to Detroit.
 Laga was now a St. Louis Cardinal.

-Laga made a good first impression with his new team, going deep in just his second at- bat, but it was a ball he pulled foul, the following day, that would attract the most attention.
-On September 15, Laga became the only player ever to hit a ball completely out of the old Busch Stadium.
+Laga made a good first impression with his new team, going deep in just his second at-bat, but it was a ball he pulled foul, the following day, that would attract the most attention.
+On September 15, Laga became the only player ever to hit a ball completely out of Busch Stadium (the version that opened in 1966).

 “We were playing the Mets, and going against Ron Darling,” Laga remembered.
 “He tried to throw a fastball up and in, and I just turned on it.
 I hit it clear over the light tower and up and out of the stadium.
 Gary Carter was the catcher, and we were just standing there when this little roar started in the crowd, with people clapping and standing up.
 I didn’t know what was going on. ...
 I looked at Carter and said, ‘What’s going on?
 What’s all this noise about?’
 He said, ‘You just hit the ball out of the bleeping stadium!?’
 [Laga actually used the word “bleeping” in recounting the tale.]
 About five seconds later they put up on the scoreboard that it was the first ball ever hit out of Busch Stadium, either fair or foul.
 It was kind of neat, and not too many months go by where somebody doesn’t mention that to me.”